BahadirSnow/BahadirSnow/README.md

 ---

-<h2 align="right">📈 IT Security & Incident Response</h2>
+<h2 align="left">📈 IT Security & Incident Response</h2>
-<p align="right">🚀 With over 3 years of SOC experience, I excel in incident response, threat detection, and using tools like Splunk, AlienVault, and Crowdstrike to secure networks and endpoints.</p>
+<p align="left">🚀 With over 3 years of SOC experience, I excel in incident response, threat detection, and using tools like Splunk, AlienVault, and Crowdstrike to secure networks and endpoints.</p>

 ---